0x20/spb/core/README.txt

   This will turn "core" into a virtualenv, to which you can add packages.
 - activate the "core" virtualenv: source bin/activate
-- in "core", install flask and simplejson: pip install flask simplejson
+- in "core", install flask and simplejson apscheduler: pip install flask simplejson
 - in "core", install psycopg2:
   pip install psycopg2